 Many Computer Scientists earn significantly more or less than the average, due to several factors.
 About 10% of Computer Scientists earn less than $72,210 per year, 25% earn less than $95,340, 75% earn less than $157,720, and 90% earn less than $194,430.

 Between the years of 2020 and 2030, the number of Computer Scientists is expected to change by 21.8%, and there should be roughly 3,200 open positions for Computer Scientists every year.

 Career interests describe a person's preferences for different types of working environments and activities.
 When a person's interest match the demands of an occupation, people are usually more engaged and satisfied in that role.

-Compared to most occupations, those who work as a Computer Scientist are usually higher in their Investigative, Realistic, and Conventional interests.
+Compared to most occupations, those who work as a Computer Scientist are usually higher in their Investigative, Realistic, and Artistic interests.

 Computer Scientists typically have very strong Investigative interests.
 Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.

 Also, Computer Scientists typically have strong Realistic interests.
 Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.